LES T.

 CHRISTINA G.

-Christina believes in developing and fostering relationships with each student in order to create a comfortable environment that allows the students to flourish and learn.
+Christina believes in developing and fostering relationships with each student to create a comfortable environment that allows the students to flourish and learn.
 She is a firm advocate for different learning styles and tries to incorporate a variety of techniques that deviate from standardized education, as she considers each student’s learning style to be unique and accommodable.